 How to know if your breast milk supply is low

 When breastfeeding twins, it is important to make sure that your breast milk supply is adequate.
-One way to tell if your milk supply is low is by checking the frequency and amount of wet diapers your babies have.
-If they are not having at least six wet diapers per day (or more), then it is likely that your breast milk supply is not enough.
+One way to tell if your milk supply is low is by the frequency and amount of wet diapers your babies have.
+They each should be having at least six wet diapers per day (or more).
+If not, then it is likely that your breast milk supply is not enough.

-Another sign that your milk supply may be low is if your babies are losing weight or not gaining weight as quickly as they should be.
-It is expected for your little ones to lose some weight right after birth, but they should soon be back to their birth weight in two weeks and steadily gaining afterward.
+Another sign that your milk supply may be low is if your babies are losing weight.
+Or maybe they are not gaining weight as quickly as they should be.
+It is expected for your little ones to lose some weight right after birth.
+But they should soon be back to their birth weight in two weeks and steadily gaining afterward.

-It is also possible that your breast milk could be low if you see signs of dehydration like your babies having no tears when crying, they haven’t produced urine after several hours, or you can observe a sunken soft spot on their head.
+It is also possible that your breast milk could be low if you see signs of dehydration.
+Some signs might be they are having no tears when crying or they haven’t produced urine after several hours.
+Potentially even you can observe a sunken soft spot on their head.

 How to Increase your breast milk supply for twins